raspberrypilearning/lamp-web-server-with-wordpress/README.md

 Save the file and return to the website homepage.
 Click on the post title or the sample page link and you'll probably see a `Not Found` error page.
 This is because the `rewrite` module has not been enabled in Apache.
 To do this, enter `sudo a2enmod rewrite`.

 You'll also need to tell the virtual host serving the site to allow requests to be overwritten.
-Do this by editing the virtual host file (with root permissions): `sudo nano /etc/apache2/sites-available/default` and change the `AllowOverride` setting on line 11 (inside the `<Directory /var/www/>` block) from `None` to `All`.
+Do this by editing the virtual host file (with root permissions): `sudo nano /etc/apache2/sites-available/default`; also, change the `AllowOverride` setting on line 11 (inside the `<Directory /var/www/>` block) from `None` to `All`.
 Save the file and then restart Apache with `sudo service apache2 restart`.
 Once it's restarted, refresh the page and it should load successfully.
-Now posts have URLs like `/hello-world/` instead of `/?p=123` and pages have URLs like `/sample-page/` instead of `/?page_id=2`.
+Now posts have URLs like `/hello-world/` instead of `/?p=123`, and pages have URLs like `/sample-page/` instead of `/?page_id=2`.

 ### Customisation